getodk/technical-advisory-board/STANDARD-OPERATING-PROCEDURES.md

 ### Wrapping Up

-1. Remind @yanokwa to add chat transcript and audio links to the minutes.
+1. Remind @yanokwa to make the meeting recording public.
 1. Add an entry to the [meeting history list](https://docs.google.com/spreadsheets/d/1xD44Km1p0LXoIjBkGxolPvkhq7OXlxA28CN2LKrsT2A/edit#gid=0).
 2. Review next meeting time.
 Ask @yanokwa to update calendar invite time and invitees when necessary.

 ## Asset Ownership

-It is important that key group assets are owned by organizational accounts rather than individuals.
+It is important that key group assets are owned by organizational accounts whenever possible.
 The group's assets currently include:

 * Google Docs/Drive - should be owned by getodk@gmail.com (TAB owns that account)
     * If you create a Google Drive asset that is important for the project and should be long-lived, please transfer ownership to getodk@gmail.com .
-* Dialpad Room - owned by email@getodk.org
+* Zoom - administered by yanokwa@getodk.org
-* GitHub projects - owned by the Get ODK GitHub organization
+* GitHub projects - administered by yanokwa@getodk.org